Finder makes money from featured partners, but editorial opinions are our own.

 Important: The standard brokerage fee displayed is the trade cost for new customers to purchase $1,000 of either Australian or US shares.
 Where a platform charges different fees for both US and Australian shares we show the lower of the two.
 Where both CHESS sponsored and custodian shares are offered, we display the cheapest option.

 Now this doesn't mean that every single company listed on an exchange will make money.
-In fact, the majority of businesses on an index will underperform the market as a whole.
-But winners will often offset losing stocks.
+In fact, the majority of companies that make up a stock index may underperform the market as a whole.
+But the market will generally manage a positive return overall.

-To illustrate the point, every year, Vanguard releases a chart that shows what $10,000 invested over 30 years would look like.
+To illustrate the point, Vanguard releases a yearly chart that shows what the return would be had you invested $10,000 for 30 years.1

-As you can see, this period includes multiple recessions, conflicts and changing political administrations.
-But from a market perspective, you would have gained financially if you bought and held stocks.
+As you can see, despite multiple recessions, international conflicts and changing political administrations, you would still would have made a substantial profit if you had invested during this period.

 How do I choose an online share trading platform?